telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 ### `$pull`

-To be used with attributes which value is an array, removes all ocurrences of the item passes as parameter.
+To be used with attributes which value is an array, removes all occurrences of the item passed as parameter.

 For instance, if the preexisting value of attribute A in entity E is `[1, 2, 3]` the following request: